AccuNeb [DSC]; ProAir HFA; ProAir RespiClick; Proventil HFA; Ventolin HFA; VoSpire ER

 - Clean mouthpiece by wiping with a dry tissue or cloth.
 Do not wash or put in water.

 - This puffer (inhaler) has a dose counter to keep track of how many doses are left.
-Throw the puffer (inhaler) away 13 months after opening the foil pouch or when the dose counter has a 0 in it, whichever comes first.
+Throw the puffer (inhaler) when you have been told after opening or when the dose counter has a 0 in it, whichever comes first.

 Liquid for breathing in: